Pop Culture Madness!

 1998 Pop Culture History

-Marvel offered the cinematic rights of almost all of it's characters to Sony for $25 million.
-Sony rejected the offer, and only purchased the rights to Spiderman for $10 million believing that movie audiences would only care about him.
+Marvel offered the cinematic rights of almost all of its characters to Sony for $25 million.
+Sony rejected the offer, and only purchased the rights to Spider-Man for $10 million, believing movie audiences would only care about him.

-Oprah Winfrey hired the company Courtroom Sciences, Inc. to help her analyze and read the jury during her Texas cattlemen lawsuit in 1995.
-She was so impressed by the head of the company, Phil McGraw, that she eventually had him appear weekly on her show in 1998, before his own show was launched.
+Oprah Winfrey hired Courtroom Sciences, Inc. to help her analyze and read the jury during her Texas cattlemen lawsuit in 1995.
+She was so impressed by the head of the company, Phil McGraw, that she eventually had him appear weekly on her show in 1998 before his show was launched.

 MP3s were created for the first time.

-Larry Page and Sergey Brin misspelled 'googol' when they started their little search engine experiment.
-A googol is a big number - a 1 followed by 100 zeros.
-A googolplex is 10 raised to the power of one googol.
-You should memorize that, because you never can tell when you might be called to name the biggest number you can.
-If somebody calls it before you, say the same thing 'plus one.'
+Larry Page and Sergey Brin misspelled ‘googol’ when they started their little search engine experiment.
+A googol is a big number – a one followed by 100 zeros.
+A googolplex is ten raised to the power of one googol.
+You should memorize that because you never can tell when you might be called to name the biggest number you can.
+If somebody calls it before you, say the same thing: ‘plus one.’

 A 'zillion' is an indefinite large number.
 A 'gazillion' is bigger than that.

-The website hampsterdance.com was created in 1998 as a result of a competition between Canadian students to see who could generate the most traffic and is one of the earliest examples of an internet meme.
+The website hampsterdance.com was created in 1998 due to a competition between Canadian students to see who could generate the most traffic and is one of the earliest examples of an internet meme.
 The song, produced by the Boomtown Boys, came out in 2000.

-"Blackie," a cat from the UK, inherited $12.5M when his owner died.
-Blackie holds the Guiness World Record for being the wealthiest cat ever.
+“Blackie,” a cat from the UK, inherited $12.5M when his owner died.
+Blackie holds the Guinness World Record for being the wealthiest cat ever.

-David Bowie launched a dial-up Internet Service Provider known as "BowieNet", which came with its own email and exclusive content.
+David Bowie launched a dial-up Internet Service Provider known as “BowieNet,” with its own email and exclusive content.
 The service lasted till 2006.

 IMDB has been owned by Amazon.com since 1998.